getwtxt/getwtxt/README.md

 ## Installation

-First, fetch the sources using either the `go` tool or using `git` (if you haven't set up a `go` development environment) and jump into the directory.
+First, fetch the sources using either the `go` tool or using `git` and jump into the directory.

 ```
 $ go get github.com/getwtxt/getwtxt